 Critical Studies participants engage in individual scholarly research and critical writing projects through tutorials with a professional art historian, critic, or cultural theorist.
 The program’s faculty arranges tutorials and provides additional advice and guidance.
 A symposium is held in May at the Whitney, at which the Critical Studies students present papers.

 Each week during the year, a professional artist, theorist, or historian conducts a seminar at the program.
 Members of all three components of the program participate in these seminars, which focus on the work of the seminar leader.
-In addition, all members of the program participate in a weekly reading seminar in social and cultural theory led by Ron Clark and members of the program’s visiting faculty.
+In addition, all members of the program participate in a weekly reading seminar in social and cultural theory led by members of the program’s visiting faculty.
 This seminar provides an occasion for the group to collectively study and discuss contemporary critical theory.
 There is a particular emphasis on the methodologies of critical cultural studies and social art history.

 Alex Alberro